 Play our video to find out a bit more from people with ABI, volunteers and staff.

-Please contact Amy or another member of staff if you want to find out more about Headway Glasgow or about acquired brain injury.
+Please contact any member of staff if you want to find out more about Headway Glasgow or about acquired brain injury.

 0141 332 8878 or firstname.lastname@example.org

-Our current grant funders are : NHS Greater Glasgow and Clyde, DWT Cargill Trust and The Mary Andrew Charitable Trust.
+Our current grant funders are : NHS Greater Glasgow and Clyde, Foundation Scotland, The Corra Foundation, and the Robertson Trust.
 We also benefit from substantial funds raised by the Rob Thomson Fundraisers within the Edrington Group (with match funding from The Robertson Trust).
 In addition to these we have numerous fundraisers who contribute very generously to our income.